'RHOP' Juan Dixon Has Traveled A Long, Hard Road To Get To Potomac

 Juan Dixon grew up the middle child of Phil and Juanita Dixon, with an older brother and a younger sister, who remembers waiting in the car while his parents went into seemingly abandoned buildings to buy drugs.
 His childhood was never predictable, as his home was a place where his parents shot up, and there were always dirty needles around.

-By the time Juan Dixon was recruited to play on what is thought of as perhaps the best Maryland Terps team of all times, he had buried his parents, and was living with his grandparents, and finishing up high school at the all boys school, Calvert Hall in Baltimore County.
+By the time Juan Dixon was recruited to play on what is thought of as perhaps the best Maryland Terps team of all time, he had buried his parents, and was living with his grandparents, and finishing up high school at the all boys school, Calvert Hall in Baltimore County.
 At the time his parents died, he was already dating his future wife, RHOP Robyn Dixon, who he met while she was at the McDonogh School, also in Baltimore County.

 Juan Dixon was best known as part of the starting Terps team that finally brought home a NCAA championship to the College Park campus.
 But while he was doing press, headed to that championship game, the press continued to ask him about his parents, and how his past helped him make it to the top of the ladder in college basketball.